node-red/node-red.github.io/docs/practice/designing.md

 ### Designing messages

-*There are risks that multiple nodes have dependencies by messages passing the nodes.*
+*There are risks that multiple nodes have dependencies by messages passing through nodes.*
 *For other developers to reuse flows, it is important to design messages so that dependencies get to be relaxed.
 This chapter proposes a guide about designing message.*

 *We have already written actual contents on [here](https://github.com/node-red/node-red.github.io/wiki/Flow-Guideline-Contents).*